 An amount received or accrued or expenditure incurred in respect of an equity share will be of a capital nature after the share has been held for at least three years.
-Examples of receipts or accruals "in respect of an equity share" include a return of capital or foreign return of capital and an amount derived on disposal of the share.
+Examples of receipts or accruals subject to this rule include a return of capital or foreign return of capital and an amount derived on disposal of the share.

-The word "year" is not defined in section 9C, section 1(1) or the Interpretation Act 33 of 1957.
+The word "year" is not defined in either section 9C or section 1(1).
+It follows that the ordinary meaning ascribed to the word will apply in interpreting its meaning.
+The word is also not defined in the Interpretation Act.7